Dental Implant - Frequently Asked Questions

 Zero!
-We will have a temporary tooth ready for you at appointment 1.
-We take the impressions at the consultation and have it ready for you same day.
+We will have a really nice temporary tooth (teeth) ready for you.
+We can take the impressions at the consultation and have it ready for you on the day of your implant placement.
 The reason you need a temporary tooth is because after any procedure like this, your gums will be a little bit swollen.
-You can't get a good impression for your permanent tooth at this point.
+It's not possible to get a good impression for your permanent tooth at this point.
 Many places like to say teeth today, but those teeth are still temporaries.

 I am interest in full arch or full mouth dentures.

 We've got you!
 Dr. Farber has developed a line of implant supported dentures called Confi-Dents that have been successfully tested in the market for many years.
 To get the most information and to get access to the free guide for implant supported dentures, visit Confi-Dents.info or clicking here.

 What is a dental implant?

 A dental implant is designed to be an artificial tooth root.
 The implant is placed into jaw bone to hold a replacement tooth (crown), bridge, or denture.
 A common misconception for people just learning about implants is that dental implants include the visible tooth replacement part (the crown).
 Be mindful of this when you get quotes.
 A dental implant is the titanium part that goes into the jaw.
 It is not visible.
 The reason it is separate is that not everyone uses dental implants to hold a crown in place.
 Some people use the implant(s) to support a dental bridge or even to lock in implant supported full arch dentures.

 Because implants are designed to replace the missing tooth root, Buffalo Dental Implant most frequently uses Standard Dental Implants rather than Mini Dental Implants.
 You can read more about standard dental implants here.

 Why should I choose a surgeon to place implants?